vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 ## Analysis plan

+### Plan for Question One:

+We want to plot global soybean use over time as compared to Brazil’s deforestation (Brazil is the world’s leader in soybean export).
+The datasets we will combine for this plot are `brazil_loss`, `soybean_use` and `forest_area`

+Plan for soybean use over time: create new variable `total_use` that combines `human_food`, `animal_feed`, and `processed` for each observation.
+Group by `year` to create a dataset with the total global use per year.
+Plot this as a line chart.

+Plan for Brazil’s deforestation: Filter Brazil observations from `forest_area` dataset.
+Plot as a line chart.

+Based on what we see above, we may want to look at some more specific variables to see if they develop into a more interesting story.
+The other things we will consider looking at are looking at Brazil’s deforestation *specifically due to commercial crops* (which would be `commercial crops` from the `brazil_loss` dataset).
+We also might consider looking specifically at China’s soybean use on the same plot as global soybean use, because they are by far the biggest importer of soybeans, and/or the United States because it interests us personally.
+We also want to look at the differentiation between types of use, how they have developed over time and compared to deforestation.

-Plan for Question Two: 1. group all entries in soybean\_use.csv by decades; 2.
-For each decade category, add up the values for all entries under “human\_food”, “animal\_feed”, and “processed”; 3. create new variables “human\_prop” and “animal\_prop” that represents the proportions of soybean production used for human food and for animal feed out of the totality each decade; 4.plot “human\_prop” and “animal\_prop” as dots in a graph where the x-axis represents “decade” and the y-axis represents proportion percentage between 0 to 1.
+### Plan for Question Two:

+1.  group all entries in soybean\_use.csv by decades;
+2. For each decade category, add up the values for all entries under “human\_food”, “animal\_feed”, and “processed”;
+3.  create new variables “human\_prop” and “animal\_prop” that
+    represents the proportions of soybean production used for human food and for animal feed out of the totality each decade; 4.plot “human\_prop” and “animal\_prop” as dots in a graph where the x-axis represents “decade” and the y-axis represents proportion percentage between 0 to 1.
 Connect all dots under each variable - “human\_prop” and “animal\_prop” - with lines in differentiating shape and color.
-5. plot percent of global forest area, “forest\_area”, as points in the above graph and connect the dots with a different colored line.
-6. Observe and compare the lines.
+4.  plot percent of global forest area, “forest\_area”, as points in the above graph and connect the dots with a different colored line.
+5. Observe and compare the lines.